vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 Logic App Name|Description
 -|-
-list-blobs-api-\*|List blobs recursively from a given folder ; this is the exact same one [we developped in a past article](/2020/07/22/azure-data-lake-storage-logic-app-with-managed-identities) get-acl-api-\*|Returns the ACLs for a given blob or folder patch-acl-api-\*|Assign Access Control Entry (ACE) to a blob or folder (or recursively from a folder) ; also allows to flush the ACLs from a folder hierarchy
+list-blobs-api-\*|List blobs recursively from a given folder ; this is the exact same one [we developed in a past article](/2020/07/22/azure-data-lake-storage-logic-app-with-managed-identities) get-acl-api-\*|Returns the ACLs for a given blob or folder patch-acl-api-\*|Assign Access Control Entry (ACE) to a blob or folder (or recursively from a folder) ; also allows to flush the ACLs from a folder hierarchy